 Disclosure: I was provided tickets to the Intrepid Sea, Air and Space Museum in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-Check out the rest of our visit:
+Check out the rest of our time in NYC

 Intrepid Sea, Air and Space Museum

-We spent our last full day in New York City at the Intrepid Sea, Air & Space Museum.
-This educational and cultural non-profit institution is located in Hell’s Kitchen on Pier 86 at 46th Street.
-It is open daily (with the exception of Thanksgiving and Christmas).
-Check the website for seasonal hours and ticket prices.
 Free general admission is provided for members, children 4 and under, U.S. military (20% discount for spouses), and veterans.
 It took us around 2 hours to walk through the museum.
 Allow for 2-3 hours to see everything.

-The Intrepid Sea, Air & Space Museum was founded in 1982 following the acquisition of the aircraft carrier USS Intrepid, a National Historic Landmark since 1986.
 Notable highlights along with the Intrepid include the USS Growler (only American diesel-powered strategic missile submarine open to the public- recommended for 10+, must be 40″), British Airways Concorde (fastest commercial aircraft to ever cross the Atlantic Ocean- only open for private tours), Lockheed A-12 (world’s fastest military jet and spy plane), and the space shuttle Enterprise.

 As a note, bag and coat checks are not available.
 We were able to take the stroller along the flight deck to look at the planes, but set it to the side to check out the interior.
-There is an elevator available between the decks, but some areas such as the fo’c’sle, combat information center, submarine Growler, and Concorde are not wheelchair/stroller accessible.
-Open-toed sandals, high-heels, necklaces or other items that can get caught are discouraged.
-The flight deck and Space Shuttle Pavilion may close during inclement weather.

 Aircraft Collection